SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Discussion

-To validate the efficiency of using the HCI as guidance, we conduct a quantitative comparison on the CLIC2020 dataset against prevalent sparse representations.
-We trained from scratch three image generation models, each guided by a different representation paired with text: Text+Semantic map (denoted as ``Semantic'' in Table II), Text+Sketch, and our proposed Text+HCI.
-As shown in Table\,\ref{tab:tab3}, the model guided by Text+HCI outperforms the other two methods across most metrics.
-For example, it achieves a markedly lower LPIPS score of 0.1967, reducing it by approximately 39.9\% and 35.5\% compared to the Text+Semantic map and Text+Sketch models, respectively.
-This demonstrates the powerful guidance capability of HCI: by executing global rate-distortion optimization under ultra-low bitrate constraints, it efficiently preserves the holistic visual integrity of the image, thus achieving higher information density and providing more comprehensive guidance to the generative model.
+To validate the effectiveness of HCI as a dense visual anchor, we compare it with common sparse guidance representations on CLIC2020.
+We train three image generation models from scratch, each conditioned on text paired with a different visual representation: Text+Semantic map, Text+Sketch, and Text+HCI.
+As shown in Table,\ref{tab:hci_vs_sparse_guidance}, Text+HCI outperforms the other two settings across most metrics.
+For example, it achieves an LPIPS score of 0.1967, reducing LPIPS by approximately 39.9\% and 35.5\% compared with Text+Semantic map and Text+Sketch, respectively.
+These results show that HCI preserves denser visual evidence through rate-distortion optimization, providing stronger constraints for diffusion-based reconstruction and reducing semantic ambiguity.